karllhughes/learn/_posts/2022-02-17-how-to-become-a-ghostwriter.md

 * Conversation Intelligence
 * Ecommerce

+If you want some tips and examples to get started with your application, check out our recent [blog on technical cover letters](https://draft.dev/learn/tips-and-examples-for-your-first-technical-writer-cover-letter).
+It’s jam-packed with all the specifics you need to move forward in confidence.

 Think you’ve got the chops to start a technical ghostwriting career?
 We’d love to hear from you.
 Head over to our [application page](https://draft.dev/write) and shoot us your contact info -- we’ll be in touch!